outworldly/PMC/Accountability.md

 - Some PMCs have also been accused of using controversial weapons like cluster bombs and fuel air explosions.
 - However, it is important to note that these weapons have also been used by Western armed forces.
 - While there are concerns about human rights abuses by PMCs, it is important to consider the actions of all parties involved in a conflict.

-# Conclusion
-Private Military Companies (PMCs) play a significant role in providing military services to governments and organizations.
-It is important for PMCs to maintain a good reputation and adhere to ethical standards in order to secure future business.
-While there have been concerns about human rights abuses by PMCs, it is important to consider the actions of all parties involved in a conflict.

 # Human Rights and Private Military Companies (PMCs)